TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

     - Wrap Contents: Turns on line wrap.
 Also enables print 'fit-to-width'
     - Print, Save to file: Prints the contents or saves to file.

-Basic Mode (Default at launch) - Use ALT-M to toggle between Basic and Update modes
+Read-Only Mode (Default at launch) - Use ALT-M to toggle between Read-Only and Update mode
-- Basic mode: Buttons
+- Read-Only mode: Buttons
     - CREATE BACKUP (This calls the Moneydance 'Export Backup' function to backup your dataset)
     - Analyse Dataset Objects Size & Files
     - Find my Dataset (Search for *.moneydance & *.moneydancearchive Datasets)
     - MENU: General Tools (contains a variety of general Diagnostics, Fixes and Tools...)
         - Display Dataset Password/Hint and Sync Passphrase
         - View MD Console (the whole file - searchable)
-        - View MD Config.dict file
+        - View MD Config.dict file (the whole file - searchable)
         - View MD Custom Theme file  (only appears if it exists)
         - View your Java .vmoptions file (only appears if it exists) - INCLUDES VARIOUS INSTRUCTIONS TOO
-        - View Extensions details
+        - View Extension(s) details
         - View memorised reports (parameters and default settings)
-        - Find my Sync Encryption password(s) in iOS Backup(s)
+        - Find my Sync Encryption password(s) in iOS Backup(s) - DECOMMISSIONED >> NO LONGER AVAILABLE
         - Execute the 'older' Import QIF file and set parameters for import (useful if you want to import Account Structure Only)
         - Convert a TimeStamp number into a readable date/time (display only)